 Styles of climbing shoes

-Essentially all climbing shoes can be categorised in one of these three basic shoe types: a straight last, asymmetrical last and aggressive last.
-Basically the category defines how curled or bunched up your toes are in the rock shoe.
+Essentially all climbing shoes can be categorized in one of these three basic shoe types: a straight last, asymmetrical last, and aggressive last.
+Basically, the category defines how curled or bunched up your toes are in the rock shoe.

 Aggressive shoes are the most downturned of the bunch.
 A good rule of thumb is that the steeper the route, the more downturned the shoe.
 These shoes are made for the steepest of routes and boulders.
 In aggressively downturned shoes the toes are forced forward more aggressively too.
 This means that most of the time, these are the most uncomfortable shoe type.